p2r3/ppmod/README.md

 ### ppmod.trigger

-Creates a brush entity that acts as a trigger of the specified type, and returns a handle to it.
+Creates a brush entity that acts as a trigger of the specified type and returns a handle to it.

 ```
   ppmod.trigger (position, size, type = "once", angles = Vector())